urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 The SVC algorithm now tries to draw a **boundary with the largest possible distance** to the next sample from the training data.
 This boundary is actually a **hyperplane** whose **dimension is 1 smaller** than that of the training data (<cite data-cite="SVM_Python_2019">Lell, 2019</cite>).
 For example, in 3-dimensional space, the hyperplane would be a 2-dimensional non-curved plane.
 In 2-dimensional space, a hyperplane would simply be a straight line.

-The following figure shows the principle of operation of the SVC algorithm in 2-dimensional space: the hyperplanes *H1* to *H4* (left figure) separate the classes.
+The following figure shows the principle of operation of the SVC algorithm in 2-dimensional space with 2 classes to separate: the hyperplanes *H1* to *H4* (left figure) separate the classes.
 A good separation of the classes is achieved by the hyperplane that has the **largest distance to the nearest training data point** of a class (so-called **functional margin**).
 The larger the margin, the better the classifier can later separate test data which are unknown to it.
 This is called minimization of the **generalization error**.

 The right graph shows the **optimal hyperplane** characterized by **maximizing the margin** between classes (<cite data-cite="Parameter_tuning_SVC">Fraj, 2018</cite>).
 The perpendicular distance of the data points closest to the hyperplane determines their position and orientation.
 These perpendicular distances are the **support vectors** of the hyperplane - hence the algorithm got it's name.